The Korea Anabaptist Centre (KAC) has an annual theological lectureship where they invite overseas speakers to travel around

 As we travelled further south we saw more evidence of Spring – cherry blossoms and forsythia.

-The 8th of April found us in
+The 8th of April found us in from resurrection and

 Most places we went they had large banners advertising our talks.